zmarffy/debpacker/README.md

 `debpacker` is a Debian package creation tool.
 It builds DEB files from source code based off a configuration file and build script.

+## Important note

+11/29/20: This code is going to be majorly refactored soon in order to be more readable and support many more Debian control fields.
+That may require some of the validation to be moved out into a seperate repo.
+Stay tuned; things will become much more managable and flexible.

 ## Important features

 * Easy integration into even enterprise-level build tools